LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/Skills & groups/set-the-agent-group-hierarchy.md

 ![](/img/pasted image 0.png)

-* Group B’s managers can view the data of groups B, D and E only.
+{: .notice}
-* Group C’s managers can view group C data only.
+Group B’s managers can view the data of groups B, D and E only and Group C’s managers can view group C's data only.

 ## Managing agent groups